juxor/afaq/markdown/secH3.md

 nationalising the means of production does not end class society.
 As Malatesta
 argued:

-> _ "When F. Engels, perhaps to counter anarchist criticisms, said that once classes disappear the State as such has no **raison d'tre** and transforms itself from a government of men into an administration of thing, he was merely playing with words.
-Whoever has power over things has power over men; whoever governs production also governs the producers; who determines consumption is master over the consumer.
+> _"When F. Engels, perhaps to counter anarchist criticisms, said that once classes disappear the State as such has no **raison d'etre** and transforms itself from a government of men into an administration of things, he was merely playing with words.
+Whoever has power over things has power over men;

->
+whoever governs production also governs the producers; who determines consumption is master over the consumer. _

-> "This is the question; either things are administered on the basis of free agreement of the interested parties, and this is anarchy; or they are administered according to laws made by administrators and this is government, it is the State, and inevitably it turns out to be tyrannical.
+> _"This is the question; either things are administered on the basis of free agreement of the interested parties, and this is anarchy; or they are administered according to laws made by administrators and this is government, it is the State, and inevitably it turns out to be tyrannical. _

->

-> "It is not a question of the good intentions or the good will of this or that man, but of the inevitability of the situation, and of the tendencies which man generally develops in given circumstances."_ [**Errico Malatesta:
+> _"It is not a question of the good intentions or the good will of this or that man, but of the inevitability of the situation, and of the tendencies which man generally develops in given circumstances."_ [**Errico Malatesta:
 His Life and Ideas**, p.
 145]